 Now we will use the detail lines to create a split surface of our Toposurface which will serve as our Road.
 To proceed with that, from the Massing and Site Tab, we select the Split Surface command.

 Then we are prompted to select the surface we want to split.
 From the 3D view, we select our Toposurface.
 Then on the Modify Panel, we select the Pick Lines tool.
 Then we select the View our detail lines are, and we choose all of them.
 When finished, we select the tick icon to finalize the process.

-After the Split Surface is completed, the last step needed for it to appear as a road is to apply a proper material.
-To do so, we select the split surface from the 3D View and check on the Material option at the properties tab.
+After the Split Surface is completed, the last step needed for it to appear as a road is to apply the proper material.
+To do so, we select the split surface from the 3D View and check on the Material option in the properties tab.

 We choose one of the asphalt materials Revit offers, and select OK.

 Now our road is finished.
 We can see our model in 3D View.
 Optionally, we can delete the inserted drawing from AutoCAD, to lighten our model, if we are not planning to use it further.

 Having accurate elevation data during your designing process can be a game-changer.
 It is also important to be able to access these data with any design software you are using easily and quickly.
 With Plex-Earth you gain access to high-quality elevation data and terrain models in a form easily adjustable with plenty of software.